iterative/dvc.org/content/blog/2022-03-16-march-22-heartbeat.md

 In it he discusses the allure of seeking a machine learning career, only run smack into the giant wall of learning that encompasses the space, not the least of which is the multitude of tools to pick through once you get there.
-The state of machine learning is reviewed, some history of DevOps for perspective on MLOps is added.
+The state of machine learning is reviewed and some history of DevOps for perspective on MLOps is added.
 You will find advice for newcomers and some final, thorough, thoughts and predictions especially as they relate to “ML at a reasonable scale” companies.